GeneralFusion/gf_mqtt_client/README.md

 This module provides a Python-based implementation for MQTT communication inspired by the CoAP protocol, designed for asynchronous operations and potential microcontroller compatibility (e.g., Arduino).
 It includes a flexible payload structure to support general messaging and a get-request interaction model.

+## Python Compatibility
+This library has been tested on:
+  - 3.11.9
+  - 3.12.8
+  - 3.13.5

+It is currently not compatible with Python <3.11 or >3.13

+## Asyncio Compatibility

+Starting in Python 3.8, Windows switched its default loop policy to `WindowsProactorEventLoopPolicy`, which is incompatible with some third-party libraries (such as `paho-mqtt`, which depends on add_reader support).
+This library includes a module to manage asyncio compatibility - [asyncio_compatibility.py](https://github.com/generalmattza/gf_mqtt_client/blob/main/src/gf_mqtt_client/asyncio_compatibility.py), which allows developers to detect, warn about, or automatically correct such incompatibilities by setting the safer `WindowsSelectorEventLoopPolicy` when needed.

+To enable compatibility mode, set environment variable `ASYNCIO_COMPATIBILITY_MODE=True` and call `configure_asyncio_compatibility()` early in your application.
+This will ensure that the correct loop policy is used when needed.
+Compatibility mode can prevent subtle runtime errors caused by mismatched event loop behavior.

+When an MQTTClient object is initialized, `ensure_compatible_event_loop_policy()` is run, which will generate a warning if compatibility mode is not set.
+To disable this warning, set environment variable `SUPPRESS_ASYNCIO_WARNINGS=True`

 ## Payload Structure

 The module defines three types of payloads: **General Payload**, **Request Payload**, and **Response Payload**.
 Each payload is validated using Pydantic models to ensure data integrity and consistency.